GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 _NOTE: The OpenStack RC file that you download asks you to enter your password when you first login to a new shell.
 This doesn't work so well in the .profile file.
 So this is really just a matter of style.
-You can also chose to simply source the OpenStack file you downloaded from Metapod._
+You can also chose to simply source the OpenStack file you downloaded from Metacloud._

 ## 1.3 Exercise  - Curl: Using raw APIs